Joe and I LOVE Thanksgiving!

 Okay, let’s talk about TURKEY!

-When we first raised turkeys on pasture last year, we had no idea how different they would be from other turkeys we’ve had before.
+When we first raised turkeys our own turkeys, we had no idea how different they would be from turkeys we’d had at previous Thanksgiving.

 Here’s some of the unique benefits of pasture raised turkeys: